On This Page[Hide][Show]

 Our Case Results

 - Successful Claim for RN with Migraines: A registered nurse with migraine headaches had their long-term disability claim initially denied by Prudential due to a lack of objective medical evidence and reliance on the claimant’s self-reported symptoms.
 Despite providing updated medical evidence in our appeal, the denial was upheld.
-We filed an additional appeal, and Prudential ultimately deemed the claimant eligible for benefits and reinstated the claim.
+We filed an additional appeal, and Prudential ultimately found the claimant eligible for benefits and reinstated the claim.

 How long does it take to resolve a Prudential long-term disability denial?